Wild Arms: Spiritual successor

 Armed Fantasia, a crowdfunded indie spiritual successor to the series, was announced in 2022 by Kaneko, who had not developed a game in the 15 years since Wild Arms XF.
-Developed by Wild Bunch Productions, its music is planned to be composed by Elements Garden and long-time series composers such as Michiko Naruke.
+Developed by Wild Bunch Productions, its music was planned to be composed by Elements Garden and long-time series composers such as Michiko Naruke.
 It was fully funded in a "double Kickstarter" along with the Shadow Hearts-inspired JRPG Penny Blood.
-Armed Fantasia is planned to include an open-world environment, but with a story-driven approach.
-The game includes the ability to chain attacks for both players and enemies.
+Armed Fantasia was planned to include an open-world environment, but with a story-driven approach.
+The game would've included the ability to chain attacks for both players and enemies.

-The game takes place in a world afflicted by desertification and governed by the Order of the Sacred Key, which fights creatures known as Anomalies using powerful ARM weapons.
-The three main characters of Armed Fantasia are wandering Anomaly fighters dubbed Pathfinders, akin to Drifters in Wild Arms.
-They include 17-year-old street-smart protagonist Ingram Goodweather, 19-year-old Order knight Alicia Fairhead, and Euclid Sturges, a highly-intelligent 18-year-old mage.
+The game would've taken place in a world afflicted by desertification and governed by the Order of the Sacred Key, which fought creatures known as Anomalies using powerful ARM weapons.
+The three main characters of Armed Fantasia were wandering Anomaly fighters dubbed Pathfinders, akin to Drifters in Wild Arms.
+They included 17-year-old street-smart protagonist Ingram Goodweather, 19-year-old Order knight Alicia Fairhead, and Euclid Sturges, a highly-intelligent 18-year-old mage.
+In September 2026, the project was confirmed cancelled by parent company of 505 Games, Digital Bros, after extended gaps between updates and multiple attempts at revisioning the gameplay.